david-c14/SubmarineFree/README.md

 Source code licensed under BSD-3-Clause by carbon14 (David O'Rourke)

 All graphics in res/ and src/res are © 2018 by carbon14 (David O'Rourke)

+Some portions of this source code are based on code © 2017 by Andrew Belt